ncampa-loginvsi/LoginEnterpriseHelper/README.md

 _Note: Ensure you use the correct script respective to your test type.
 Each script will only work against a test ID of the correct test type._

 ### Algorithm:
-* Get the test environment configuration in JSON format from the test desired to modify
+* Get the test configuration in JSON format from the testID provided
 * Create a new request body directly from the response body
 * For each host in hostsToAdd:
   * Add them to the new request body